-Follow this Federal Employees Health Benefits Program disputed claims process if you disagree with our decision on your claim or request for services, drugs, or supplies - including a request for preauthorization/prior approval required by Section 3:

-- Ask us in writing to reconsider our initial decision.
-You must: - a) Write to us within 6 months from the date of our decision; and - b) Send your request to us at: Foreign Service Benefit Plan, 1716 N Street, NW, Washington, DC 20036-2902; and - c) Include a statement about why you believe our initial decision was wrong, based on specific benefit provisions in this brochure; and - d) Include copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms. - We have 30 days from the date we receive your request to: - a) Pay the claim (or, if applicable, arrange for the health care provider to give you the care); or - b) Write to you and maintain our denial go to step 4; or - c) Ask you or your provider for more information.
-If we ask your provider, we will send you a copy of our request go to step 3. - You or your provider must send the information so that we receive it within 60 days of our request.
+is Federal Employees Health Benefits Program disputed claims process if you disagree with our decision on your claim or or services, drugs, or supplies - including a request for preauthorization/prior approval required by Section 3: 1 Ask us in writing to reconsider our initial decision.
+You must: a) Write to us within 6 months from the date of our decision; and b) Send your request to us at: Foreign Service Benefit Plan, 1716 N Street, NW, Washington, DC 20036-2902; and c) Include a statement about why you believe our initial decision was wrong, based on specific benefit provisions in this brochure; and d) Include copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms.
+2 We have 30 days from the date we receive your request to: a) Pay the claim (or, if applicable, arrange for the health care provider to give you the care); or b) Write to you and maintain our denial - go to step 4; or c) Ask you or your provider for more information.
+If we ask your provider, we will send you a copy of our request - go to step 3.
+3 You or your provider must send the information so that we receive it within 60 days of our request.
 We will then decide within 30 more days.
 If we do not receive the information within 60 days, we will decide within 30 days of the date the information was due.
 We will base our decision on the information we already have.
 We will write to you with our decision.

-4 If you do not agree with our decision, you may ask OPM to review it.

-You must write to OPM within:

-- 90 days after the date of our letter upholding our initial decision; or - 120 days after you first wrote to us if we did not answer that request in some way within 30 days; or - 120 days after we asked for additional information.
+4 If you do not agree with our decision, you may ask OPM to review it. Т You must write to OPM within: • 90 days after the date of our letter upholding our initial decision; or • 120 days after you first wrote to us - if we did not answer that request in some way within 30 days; or • 120 days after we asked for additional information.
 Write to OPM at: United States Office of Personnel Management, Insurance Services Programs, Health Insurance Group 2, 1900 E Street, NW, Washington, DC 20415-3620.

-Send OPM the following information:

-- A statement about why you believe our decision was wrong, based on specific benefit provisions in this brochure; - Copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms; - Copies of all letters you sent to us about the claim; - · Copies of all letters we sent to you about the claim; and - Your daytime phone number and the best time to call.
+Send OPM the following information: • A statement about why you believe our decision was wrong, based on specific benefit provisions in this brochure; • Copies of documents that support your claim, such as physicians' letters, operative reports, bills, medical records, and explanation of benefits (EOB) forms; • Copies of all letters you sent to us about the claim; • Copies of all letters we sent to you about the claim; and • Your daytime phone number and the best time to call.
 Note: If you want OPM to review more than one claim, you must clearly identify which documents apply to which claim.
+Note: You are the only menor who has a night to file a disputed slain with ODM.
+Derties acting as your